Scripture Reference: Luke 1:39-45; 2:1-21

 Joseph and Mary lived in a town called Nazareth.
 The Romans were in charge of the country.
 One day, the ruler of the country, called Caesar Augustus, sent a letter to Nazareth saying that all the people had to go to the city where their families came from.
 Every person in the family had to be counted.
 This was called a census.
 He wanted to know exactly how many people there were because he wanted everyone to pay taxes.

 God had not forgotten Mary and Joseph.
-Joseph saw a place kind of like a shed or barn where the animals were kept.
+Joseph saw a place or room where the animals were kept at night.
 He led Mary where it was warm and safe.
-They were glad to find a quiet place to rest from their long journey.
+They were glad to find a place to rest from their long journey.

 During the night a wonderful thing happened.
 Mary had her baby.
 Mary was so happy.
 It was a son just as God had promised.
 He was the Son of God.
 Joseph and Mary gave him the name of “Jesus”.